-Accordingly, the Exchange proposes three changes to the manner in which certain Post Only Orders respond to certain Non-Display Orders resting on the opposite side of the market.
-In all other instances, there will be no change.
-For example, Post-Only Orders will continue to execute against resting Non-Display Orders provided the price improvement associated with the execution equals or exceeds the foregone rebate for
+Accordingly, the Exchange proposes two changes to the manner in which certain Post Only Orders respond to certain Non-Display Orders resting on the opposite side of

 Securities priced at or above \$1 are quoted in \$0.01 increments, below \$1, they can be quoted in \$0.0001 increments.
-Post Only behavior is slightly different below \$1 because the fees and economics involved in the execution are distinct from those above \$1.
-Specifically, executions in securities priced above \$1 result in rebates for the accessor of liquidity and as such it is always in the best interest of the incoming Post-Only Order to execute in securities above \$1.
+Post Only behavior is slightly different below \$1 because the fees and economics involved in the execution are distinct from those at or above \$1.
+Specifically, executions in securities priced at or above \$1 result in rebates for the accessor of liquidity and as such it is always in the best interest of the incoming Post-Only Order to execute in securities at or above \$1.
 See Exchange Rule 4702(b)(4)(A).
+In contrast, executions in securities priced below \$1 result in charges to the accessor of liquidity.
+Compare Rules 7018 (a) and (b).
+In both cases, the Exchange system is programmed to analyze the price improvement offered and to execute only where permitted under its rules.